This section details some things Earl found as Expo treasurer in 1999, since updated, which we hope will help you avoid some errors and worries.

 Archive all the accounts on the Expo online systems in expofiles/accounts/«year»/ and keep scanned copies of the Bier Book and Sesh Book in expofiles/writeups/«year»/ (along with the scanned copies of the logbook and the callout books).
 See 2018 for a nearly complete set: expofiles/writeups/2018/bierbook/.

 Communication: would that it were clear, concise, courteous, correct, charitable and copious.
 Would that the response was well considered and timely.
 Try to make your requests SMART: Specific, Measurable, Achievable, Realistic and Time-scaled.

 You'll need several Expo Committee meetings.
 Firstly to plan what should be done, and later to check that all the jobs are being done.
 If someone just isn't pulling their weight or has too much else to do, the committee meetings should be used to provide encouragement (!) and/or redistribute the workload.
 I suppose one of the jobs of the Expo Leader is to check that everything is going to plan, be he/she won't always think of everything on their own.
-See the checklists in the appendices.
+See the checklists in the expo planning guide

 Remember that all the Expo committee are volunteers (more or less of their own volition :-), but they may have different priorities and/or different reasons for participating than yourself.
 This can make committee work interesting or taxing, depending on your viewpoint, but try to keep Expo as an adventure rather than a chore; it's worth it in the end.

 Being Expo Treasurer will involve quite a lot of work.
 Remember the need to be open and fair.
 Good Luck!